nus-cs2103-AY2223S2/ip/docs/README.md

 ```
 ### `deadline` - Adds deadline task to Duke

-Adds deadline task to Duke.
-It will add the deadline task to the Duke file.
+- It will add the deadline task to the Duke file.

-Deadline format is 'deadline [description] /by [local date time]'
+- Deadline format is `deadline [description] /by [local date time]`.

-You will then be shown your deadline being added, if
+- You will then be shown your deadline being added, if
 it is added successfully, and it will also show the number of tasks you currently have in your Duke file.

-Example of usage:
+*Example of usage:*

 `deadline clean the house /by 2023-02-17 14:30`

+*Expected outcome:*
-Expected outcome: Your deadline task with the description 'clean the house' and your local date time 2023-02-17 14:30 will be stored in the Duke file and remembered by
+- Your deadline task with the description 'clean the house' and your local date time 2023-02-17 14:30 will be stored in the Duke file and remembered by
 Duke.

-Your deadline task will be appended the the current Duke file, and by default, it will not have priority, or be marked.
+- Your deadline task will be appended the current Duke file
+- By default, it will not have priority, or be marked.

 ```
 Got it.
 I've added this task: